Chevis Jackson

-Chevis Dauro Jackson (born December 11, 1985) is an American football coach and former player who currently serves as defensive backs coach for the Marshall Thundering Herd football team.
+Chevis Dauro Jackson (born December 11, 1985) is an American football coach and former player who currently serves as defensive backs coach for the Wake Forest football team.
 Jackson played professionally in the National Football League (NFL) for the Atlanta Falcons, Jacksonville Jaguars, New England Patriots, and Denver Broncos.
 He played college football at Louisiana State University, where he was part of the 2007 national championship team and was a first-team All-Southeastern Conference selection.

 Early years

-While attending St. Paul's Episcopal School in Mobile, Alabama, Jackson played wide receiver, defensive back, and return specialist.
+While attending St. Paul's Episcopal School in Mobile, Alabama, Jackson played wide receiver, cornerback, and return specialist.
 Jackson recorded 40 tackles and seven interceptions on defense in 2003 as a senior, and also caught 31 passes for 660 yards and five touchdowns at receiver.
 He returned 16 kickoffs for 415 yards and 13 punts for 80 yards as a junior and made 45 catches for 850 yards and nine touchdowns.

 College career

 Freshman season (2004)

 Following high school, Jackson attended Louisiana State University.
 Jackson played in all 12 games as a true freshman as a defensive back for the Tigers in 2004.
 He finished the season with five tackles and three pass break-ups in nickel and dime packages.
 While subbing in for an injured Corey Webster, Jackson recorded two tackles and a pass break-up against Florida.